View Source AWS.CloudWatchLogs (aws-elixir v1.0.11)

 Starts a Live Tail streaming session for one or more log groups.

-Starts a query of one or more log groups using CloudWatch Logs Insights.
+Starts a query of one or more log groups or data sources using CloudWatch Logs Insights.

 Stops a CloudWatch Logs Insights query that is in progress.